-This metric measures the percent of long-term care patients which were administered antianxiety medication.
-These medications are generally given to patients suffering from anxiety or depression.
+This metric measures the percent of long-term patients who are administered antianxiety drugs.
+These medications are used to treat residents experiencing depression and anxiety.

 Managing Depression Among Residents

-This tells you the percent of patients demonstrating depressive symptoms.
+This tells you the percent of patients who are showing symptoms of depression.

 Appropriate Vaccine Usage

-This indicates the percent of patients who were given the pneumonia and flu vaccines.
-Higher vaccination rates should be demanded by residents.
+This indicates the percentage of patients who received the flu and pneumonia vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-In Queen of Peace Residence, 14.75% Percentage of Patients
+In Queen of Peace Residence, 19.58% of Patients

 Ability to Keep Residents Mobile

-In Queen of Peace Residence, 17.32% Percentage of Residents
+In Queen of Peace Residence, 14.12% of Residents

 Short-term Care: Rehospitalizations

-In Queen of Peace Residence, 17.32 Percentage of Residents Rehospitalized
+In Queen of Peace Residence, 14.12% of Residents Rehospitalized